 awareness, vitality, and healing in their lives.

-word we commonly used to generally describe human
+the word we commonly use to generally describe

-therapeutic touch.
+human therapeutic touch.
 I do not do massage.
-I have studied
+I have

-Clinical Herbalist and later as an Asian Bodywork
+originally as a Clinical Herbalist and later as an Asian

-at the body as mechanical equipment the patterns of
+of looking at the body as mechanical equipment the

-when in pain, but our bodies are much more complex
+understandably so when in pain, but our bodies are

-discomfort to be relieved but rather than just focusing
+your pain and discomfort to be relieved but rather